textcollect/JDE-final/README.md

     Windows (PowerShell): iex ((New-Object System.Net.WebClient).DownloadString('https://raw.githubusercontent.com/Azure/azure-cli/latest/azure/install.ps1'))
     ```
 2. After installation is completed, you can verify it by running `az --version` to check version.
-3. Login to Azure by running `az login` in your terminal to sign in with your Azure account.<br>
+3. Login to Azure by running `az login` in your terminal to sign in with your Azure account.<br/>
-For more information on Azure CLI services, click on [Microsoft Learn](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli).<br><br>
+For more information on Azure CLI services, click on [Microsoft Learn](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli).<br/><br/>

-**3. Azure MyFunction App**<br>The [Azure Functions Core Tools](https://learn.microsoft.com/en-us/azure/azure-functions/functions-run-local?tabs=macos%2Cisolated-process%2Cnode-v4%2Cpython-v2%2Chttp-trigger%2Ccontainer-apps&pivots=programming-language-csharp) can be installed on Windows, macOS and Linux distributions.<br>
+**3. Azure MyFunction App**<br/>The [Azure Functions Core Tools](https://learn.microsoft.com/en-us/azure/azure-functions/functions-run-local?tabs=macos%2Cisolated-process%2Cnode-v4%2Cpython-v2%2Chttp-trigger%2Ccontainer-apps&pivots=programming-language-csharp) can be installed on Windows, macOS and Linux distributions.<br/>

 How to install Azure Commmand-Line Interface (CLI)?
 1. Run Installation Command on a new Terminal for macOS: